ecjiang016/TwinSolver/README.md

 $ g++ -O3 -std=c++14 database_build.cpp cube.cpp moves.cpp coords.cpp patterns.cpp -o database_build.exe
 $ ./database_build.exe
 ```
-Note that the computation does take a while and the files do take up a bit of storage (~1.78 GB).
+Note that the computation does take a while (A little less than 20 minutes on my computer) and the files do take up a bit of storage (~1.78 GB).

 ### Running the solver
 (With `src` as the working directory)